 - Average Commute Time: 21 minutes

-Though it’s the biggest city in southwestern Virginia, and the anchor of a fairly substantial metropolitan area that includes numerous communities along the Blue Ridge front, Roanoke retains a small-town vibe.
-It’s a popular base for tourists from Washington, D.C. and Baltimore, too.
+Although it’s the biggest city in southwestern Virginia, and the anchor of a fairly substantial metropolitan area that includes numerous communities along the Blue Ridge front, Roanoke retains a small-town vibe.
+It’s a popular base for tourists from Washington and Baltimore too.
 The Blue Ridge Parkway, one of the country’s oldest and most scenic byways, dips into the valley before ascending back into the highlands, as does the Appalachian Trail.

 With short commute times, super-low housing costs, and low prices on just about everything, Roanoke’s cost of living is a bargain by any standard.
 But its location at the foot of a stunning mountain range, as well as its relative isolation from the hustle and bustle of the D.C. area — four hours by car — make its case as a great place for relocation.